 Depending on the type of wine being produced maturation may take place in large scale tanks or in small volume oak barrels.

-After fermentation wine still contains small particles of grape material, yeast, and bacteria suspended in the
+After fermentation wine still contains small particles of grape material, yeast, and bacteria suspended in the liquid.
+Known as lees,

 Fermentation is a natural process that has been used for centuries all over the world to create alcoholic drinks.